Is there a more delicious combo than cheese, onion and potato? Absolutely not when it’s pouring out of puff pastry that’s for sure!

 Why fry the potatoes?

-Most similar recipes to this actually boil the potato before mixing it with the cheese and onion, but in my opinion it’s such a wasted opportunity for added flavour and texture.
-Frying the potato adds heaps more flavour and also gives you a gorgeous little crispy crunch within the gooey cheese.
+Most similar recipes to this actually boil the potato before mixing it with the cheese and onion, but in my opinion, it’s such a wasted opportunity for added flavour and texture.
+Frying the potato adds heaps more flavour and it also allows the potato to better hold its shape.
 Plus, you need to fry off the onions anyway, so why waste time boiling up your tatties when you can fry ’em? 😁

 What pastry to use?